Validation Protocols

 Best for home tracking, quick clinical pilots, or settings where a dynamometer is not available.
 Keeps performance and symptom burden, but drops the strength-specific measure.

-5x sit-to-stand Fatigue survey
+5x sit-to-stand Draft 30-second arm curl add-on Fatigue survey

 This is the simplest low-cost protocol to deploy broadly, but it is slightly less objective than the full bundle.
+A draft upper-extremity add-on is documented on the no-grip page for analysis, but it is not part of the measured-function score yet.

 How To Choose